Edward Lu

 Professional Highlights

-10 years practicing in complex domestic and international commercial dispute resolution, investigations, and bankruptcy
+Over 10 years practicing in complex domestic and international commercial dispute resolution, investigations, crisis management, and employment cases.

-Knowledgeable in international dispute resolution, creative in formulating strategies
+Knowledgeable in international dispute resolution, expert in complex labor and employment cases.

-Featured in The Legal 500’s Arbitration Powerlist (China) and recommended by The Legal 500 in both China litigation and arbitration
+Ranked by China Business Law Journal as a Rising Star for PRC law, featured in The Legal 500’s Arbitration Powerlist (China), and recommended by The Legal 500 for China litigation, arbitration, and employment.

 Biography